 So, what are the 4 famous pasta dishes in Rome?
 Read on!

 Cacio e Pepe, which literally translates to "Cheese and Pepper", is flavored by exactly that...
-Pecorino cheese and black pepper!
+Parmigiano, Pecorino cheese and black pepper!
 It's traditionally made with hand-made tonnarelli pasta, which is about double the thickness of classic spaghetti.
-The dish is simply comprised of pecorino, black pepper, olive oil, and starchy pasta water to bring the creamy sauce together.
-It shouldn't have any lumps of cheese, but rather the noodles should be evenly coated with the thick, creamy sauce, and speckled with the freshly cracked black pepper.
-Some variations of the recipe use butter in place of olive oil, and some sub in Parmigiano or Grana Padano for some of the Pecorino.
+The dish is simply comprised of cheese, black pepper, olive oil, and starchy pasta water to bring the creamy sauce together.
+The noodles should be evenly coated with the thick, creamy sauce, and speckled with the freshly cracked black pepper.
+Some variations of the recipe use butter in place of olive oil, some use all Pecorino, some use all Parmigiano - and everyone has an opinion on which is the right way!

 In the above version by Giada, she adds some heft with pancetta and arugula to make it a heartier main course.
 Grab the recipe here!